 Obesity can happen for a number of reasons, including diet, a sedentary lifestyle, genetic factors, a health condition, or the use of certain medications.
 A number of treatment options can help people to achieve and maintain a suitable weight.

 Carrying excess weight can increase the risk of a number of health problems.
-Losing weight can be frustrating and difficult, but even losing just
+Losing weight can be frustrating and difficult, but even losing just 5–10 percent of body weight can bring significant health benefits, according to the Centers for Disease Control and Prevention (CDC).

 For a person who weighs 250 pounds (lb), or 114 kilograms (kg) this would mean losing 12–25 lb, or 5.7–11.4 kg.
 A small reduction in weight is an important achievement.